Utah State Issues

 We believe all laws, save those against harming another person or property, should contain an expiration date forcing a review by the then-current legislature.
 Should a law prove to be unnecessary or ineffective, it should be allowed to effortlessly die without deliberation or vigilant activism.

 All laws must be viewed as an extreme measure taken by a community to enforce a standard achievable through no other means.
-It must be remembered that these extreme measures often create conflict and power struggles.
-For these reasons, we must always remain skeptical of power and build in controls against its protracted abuse.
+Law enforcement is the tool of last resort, not the first option.
+It must be remembered that these extreme measures often create conflict and power struggles: for these reasons, we must always remain skeptical of power and build in controls against its protracted abuse.

 Rife with frivolous lawsuits, Utah and American courts are clogged, causing legal fees to rise.
 We support tort reform, calling for the losing party to cover legal fees.
 This would prevent abuses of the tort system and reduce the burden placed on an unjustly accused party.
 Further provisions, such as a requirement of a petitioner to post bond for the defendant’s reasonably expected legal fees, may also curtail overly litigious pursuits and provide for a more fair and just system.